zxlax/JobSearch/readme.md

 urlFragment: search-dotnet-asp-net-mvc-jobs
 ---

-# Azure Search .NET - Jobs Website Sample
+# Azure Search .NET - Jobs Website Samples

 This is an <a href="http://azure.microsoft.com/en-us/services/search/">Azure Search</a> demo website based on data from the <a href="https://nycopendata.socrata.com/">New York City Open Data initiative</a>.
 Jobs listed here should not be considered active.